angeloanan/mic-unplugged-warning/README.md

 ## Installation

-Download the latest release using the side menu [(or by clicking here)](https://github.com/angeloanan/mic-unplugged-warning/releases)
+Download the latest stable build using the side menu [(or by clicking here)](https://github.com/angeloanan/mic-unplugged-warning/releases).

+If you live on the bleeding edge, you can also download the latest development build on [the actions tab](https://github.com/angeloanan/unplugged-mic-notification/actions).

 ## Building from scratch